Sophycoder519/SweetHavenBakeryPart/README.md

 - Allow customers to make basic inquiries via a contact form (mailto).
 - Ensure simple, consistent navigation across pages.
 - Lays the foundation for future styling (Part 2) and interactivity (Part 3).
+ Present bakery brand, story, and offerings clearly.
+- Provide a static menu with images, descriptions, and pricing (static in Part 1, dynamic in Part 3).
+- Allow customers to make inquiries and submit messages via an enhanced form (JavaScript + backend handling).
+- Ensure smooth navigation and interactivity across all pages.

 ## 5) Key Features and Functionality